Understanding Magnitude of US Government Spending-to-GDP Ratio

 Interpreting the ratio requires considering the broader context, such as economic goals, fiscal policies, and societal priorities.
 Higher ratios may signal increased government intervention, while lower ratios may indicate a greater reliance on private sector activity.
 Additionally, variations in the ratio over time may be an expression of changes in the objectives of fiscal policy, in the state of the economy, or its structural makeup.

-#Historical Trends of Government Spending-to-GDP Ratio
+Historical Trends of Government Spending to Debt Ratio

 Source: Trading Economics